 The State Department’s Foreign Affairs Manual further explains the consummation requirement:

-Evidence of consummation could include evidence that the parties were in the same location on a particular date after the marriage (e.g., airplane tickets and any admission stamps in passport(s), hotel bills, photos taken together) and a declaration (without graphic details) explaining that the couple had “marital relations.”
+Evidence of consummation could include evidence that the parties were in the same location on a particular date after the marriage (e.g., airplane tickets and any admission stamps in passport(s), hotel bills, photos taken together) and a declaration (without graphic details) explaining the date and place the couple had “marital relations” after the marriage.

 The consummation requirement for proxy marriages applies to all definitions of “spouse” under the Immigration and Nationality Act, such as: